wr0ngway/qmore/README.md

     Qless::Pool.pool_factory.reserver_class = Qmore::JobReserver
     Qmore.client == Qless::Pool.pool_factory.client

+    # Enabling Monitoring
-    # Redis persistence defaults to using the Qmore.client.redis,
+    # Redis persistence defaults to using the same connection
+    # used for reserving jobs, however it is not required that they
+    # be the same redis connection.
+I.e. you can store configuration
-    # however a completely separate redis connection may be used.
+    # on a completely separate instance of redis.
     Qmore.persistence = Qless::Persistence::Redis.new(Qmore.client.redis)
     # Configure the monitor thread with the persistence type, and the interval at which to update
     # Monitor defaults to using Qmore.persistence and 2 minutes